This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Here are 8 great ways to use and preserve Rhubarb (with help from some of my awesome gardening friends).

-8 Great Ways to Use and Preserve Rhubarb
+8 Ways to Use and Preserve Rhubarb

-But first, here’s an article I wrote years ago about how to grow Rhubarb.
+If you haven’t grown Rhubarb before, you may want to know more about how to plant and take care of Rhubarb.
+Here’s an article I wrote years ago about how to grow Rhubarb.
 Since it is a perennial, you just plant it once and watch it return every single year.

 Some of you know that we really enjoy making a batch or two of Rhubarb Wine each year.
 Isn’t it a pretty colour?